 They should be aware of their future needs and identify key areas for improvement.
-To accomplish this, businesses must understand the risks and market position associated with their operations.
+To accomplish this, businesses must understand their operations’ risks and market position.

 Identifying risks entails taking into account a variety of factors, such as market maturity, market capability, and political opportunities, as well as risks and stakeholder management.

 After critically evaluating the situation, it is critical to document the drivers and the link between the procurement strategy and corporate goals.

 Strategic drivers differ greatly between industries.
 As a result, firms should first gather information about corporate goals before mapping procurement objectives to each.